Couples Counseling Therapy

 - If your partner threatens physical harm or alludes to hurting you, leave immediately and call the authorities.
 Don’t stay in a potentially dangerous situation simply because you’re afraid to lose personal belongings.
 They can all be replaced; you can’t.

 - Reach out to your social support system for help while you are getting professional help.
-Your therapist or counselor provides valuable help and insight, but they can’t be there for you 24/7.

 Many people have a certain level of insecurity; don’t assume that anyone who is insecure is going to turn into an emotional blackmailing monster.
 Sometimes it’s just a matter of simple reassurance and making your partner feel special.
 When the reassurances cease to be enough and you feel more and more manipulated by the emotions of your partner, those are the red flags that should alert you that something is wrong.